xamele0n/Facet.Interface/README.md

 # Facet

 ```
-"One part of a subject, situation, etc. that has many parts."
+"One part of a subject, situation, object that has many parts."
 ```

 **Facet** is a compile-time source generator that creates partial classes from existing types — by copying only the members you want.